diegomarquez/game-builder/README.md

 - Think about how to handle paths to images/sound

+- Make yeoman generator for the different types of files
+    - Have the Sublime plugin use those generators.

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.
     - Add options to create different types of files from templates